Is ring worm caused by a worm?

-What does it look like?
+What does ring worm look like?

 - However, the same fungus can cause redness and irritation in skin folds (the groin, armpits, under the tummy or breasts, or between the toes).

-How do you diagnose it?
+How do you diagnose ring worm?

 - Quite often, people with ringworm will have a good idea what is going on- but a doctor will be able to confirm it by having a look.

 Are tests needed?

-Not usually, though if it’s not getting better with standard antifungal treatment, skin scrapings can be taken and sent to the lab to reassess the diagnosis.
+- Not usually, though if it’s not getting better with standard antifungal treatment, skin scrapings can be taken and sent to the lab to reassess the diagnosis.

 - In most cases a doctor will be able to make the diagnosis simply by looking at the rash.